sferik/multi_xml/README.md

 then Nokogiri, and finally REXML.

 ## Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is tested against the following Ruby
 implementations:

-* Ruby 2.2.2
+* 3.0
-* Ruby 2.3.3
+* 3.1
-* JRuby 9.1.6.0
+* 3.2

 If something doesn't work on one of these versions, it's a bug.